adedayoakinade/adedayoakinade.github.io/_pages/about.md

 # Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.  -->

-I am an incoming Ph.D. student in Robotics at [Monash University](https://www.monash.edu/), where I will focus on soft robotics, human-robot interaction, and robot manipulation.
+I am an incoming Ph.D. student in Robotics at [Monash University](https://www.monash.edu/), where I will focus on soft robotics, robot manipulation, and human-robot interaction.
 My research aims to explore tactile sensing and the potential applications of foundation models in robotics to advance human-robot collaboration and autonomy.

 Currently, I work as a Research Associate at [Carnegie Mellon University Africa](https://www.africa.engineering.cmu.edu/), where I serve as the Systems Integrator for the [CSSR4A project](https://cssr4africa.github.io/).
 In this role, I am responsible for ensuring the software produced as part of the project are robust and satisfy the software engineering standard.